 The Argentine currency is the peso, and it has the same symbol ($) as the dollar (don't be confused - prices expressed using the $ symbol are in Argentine pesos unless stated otherwise.
-US dollars are referred to using the symbol: U$S.
+US dollars are usually referred to using the symbol: U$S.

 Illegal money changers operating in the street, particularly in areas such as Calle Florida, may claim to offer a slightly better rate for dollars and euros than banks and casas de cambio, but for safety it is advised to change money at regulated institutions.
 For the same reason, we do not advise changing large amounts of money at one time.